Pur3-MAlice/seasonality/README.md

 * [Article Epics and how to make them](https://www.atlassian.com/agile/project-management/epics#:~:text=Epics%20are%20an%20important%20practice,of%20customers%20or%20end%2Dusers.)
 * [coolers.co](https://coolors.co/603f3f-a0acca-e4b67c-de9f13-000000) was used to generate color scheme.
 * Fonts were taken from [Google Fonts](https://fonts.google.com/)
+* Recipe content was myself, BBC Goodfoods and Feasting At Home.
 * Images:
   * Recipe images taken from [upsplash.com](https://unsplash.com)
   * Background image designed by me in Canva.